-Figure 76: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Port Registration Learn"
+Figure 86: Tab "Diagnostic" - Menu "Dashboard Configuration" - "Port Registration Learn"

-In this dashboard click the [Learn] button to save configuration of the port settings.

-If the network is correctly connected, the current state of the connections in the switch can be saved as a reference.
-Future deviations from this will be displayed as errors.
+Click the [Learn] button to save configuration of the port settings.
+If the connection of the individual participants to the network is correctly connected, the current connection state is saved in the switch as a reference.
+Deviations from this state will be displayed as errors in the dashboard or topology map in the future.

-In this dashboard click the [Reset] button to reset to default configuration (learned register ports are forget).
+Click the [Reset] button to reset to default configuration (learned register ports are forget).